Mumo-vicky/YOLOMYFINAL/README.md

-# Overview
+# E-Commerce Web Application
-This project involved the containerization and deployment of a full-stack yolo application using Docker.
+This project involves the use of Docker for containerization and deployment of the web application.

 # Requirements
 Install the docker engine here: